attharmirza/census-questions-api/README.md

 ---

 To update the API on Google Cloud, it's necessary to download and configure the [gcloud CLI](https://cloud.google.com/sdk/gcloud).
-See documentation [here](https://cloud.google.com/functions/docs/create-deploy-gcloud) on interacting with te [Cloud Functions API](https://cloud.google.com/functions/docs/concepts/overview) using `gcloud`.
+See documentation [here](https://cloud.google.com/functions/docs/create-deploy-gcloud) on interacting with the [Cloud Functions API](https://cloud.google.com/functions/docs/concepts/overview) using `gcloud`.

 ## Usage

-The API lives on the path `/answer-question` and takes the following query parameters:
+The API lives on the path `/answer-question` and takes the following query parameter:

 | Parameter | Type | Example URL String |
 | --------- | ---- | ------------------ |